 “Okay, I guess we’ll talk some other time then,” I say, my voice coming across significantly more accepting of the situation than I actually am.
-I collapse onto my bed before you hang up, and let out an audible inhale as the tears start flowing from the inner corner of my eyes.
+I collapse onto my bed before you hang up, and let out an audible inhale as the tears start flowing from the inner corners of my eyes.
 I hope you did not hear that.
 I knew it was coming.
 I suppose one always knows it is coming.
 I also suppose that ultimately I was the one who chose to end it.
-But I tried for do long to ignore the signs and pretend everything was okay.
+But I tried for so long to ignore the signs and pretend everything was okay.
 I cover my eyes and gasp for air in between my sobs.
-I do not even remotely care how loud I am crying.
 Let everyone in the house hear how sad I am.
 I push my hands harder into my eyes.
 A sudden wave of nausea engulfs my body.
 I get up and stumble to the toilet.
 I gag.
 Again and again I gag, but the sickness will not leave my body.
-I have never felt this before.

 So now you’d like to talk.
 Really, if we do talk, what are we supposed to talk about?
 Am I supposed to tell you how I threw up after we hung up?
 Or how I haven’t gotten more than 4 hours of sleep every night?
 Or how I haven’t been able to eat a real meal (which I’m fine with because losing weight is always nice)?
 Or how I have switched to making lists of things I dislike about you in attempt to convince myself we weren’t meant to be?
 This is hard for me.